Rotimi Fani-Kayode: Work

-Fani-Kayode admitted to being influenced by Mapplethorpe's earlier work but also pushed the bounds of his own art, exploring sexuality, racism, colonialism and the tensions and conflicts between his homosexuality and his Yoruba upbringing through a series of images in both colour and black and white.
-While Rotimi Fani-Kayode claimed Robert Mapplethorpe as an influence on his work, Fani-Kayode works with Baroque themes while Mapplethorpe worked with Classical.
+After graduating from Pratt, Fani-Kayode returned to the UK, where he became a member of the Brixton Artists Collective, exhibiting initially in some of the group shows held at the Brixton Art Gallery before going on to show at other exhibition spaces in London.
+Fani-Kayode's work explored Baroque themes, sexuality, racism, colonialism and the tensions and conflicts between his homosexuality and his Yoruba upbringing.
 His relationship with the Yoruba religion began with his parents.
-Fani-Kayode stated that his parents were devotees of Ifa, the oracle orisha, and keepers of Yoruba shrines, an early experience that definitely informed his work.
+Fani-Kayode stated that his parents were devotees of Ifa, the oracle orisha, and keepers of Yoruba shrines, an early experience that may have informed his work.
 With this legacy, he set out on the quest to fuse desire, ritual, and the black male body.
 His religious experiences encouraged him to emulate the Yoruba technique of possession, through which Yoruba priests communicate with the gods and experience ecstasy.
-An example of such relations between Fani-Kayode's photographs and the Yoruba 'technique of ecstasy" is displayed in his work, Bronze Head (1987).
-His goal was to communicate with the audience's unconscious mind and to combine Yoruba and Western ideals (specifically Christianity).
-This practice of fusing aesthetic and religious eroticism compelled the viewer visually and provocatively.
+An example of such relations between Fani-Kayode's photographs and the Yoruba "technique of ecstasy" is displayed in his work "Bronze Head" (1987).
+His goal was to communicate with the audience's unconscious mind and to combine Yoruba and Western ideals (specifically Christianity), fusing aesthetic and religious eroticism.

+Describing his art as "Black, African, homosexual photography", Fani-Kayode and many others considered him to be an outsider and a depiction of diaspora.
+He believed that due to this depiction of himself, it helped shape his work as a photographer.
+In interviews, he spoke on his experience of being an outsider in terms of the African diaspora.
+His exile from Nigeria at an early age affected his sense of wholeness.
+He experienced feeling as if he had "very little to lose".
+However, his identity was then shaped from his sense of otherness, and it was celebrated.
+In his work, Fani-Kayode's subjects are specifically black men, but he almost always asserts himself as the black man in most of his work, which can be interpreted as a performative and visual representation of his personal history.
+Using the body as the centralized point in his photography, he was able to explore the relationship between erotic fantasy and his ancestral spiritual values.
+His complex experience of dislocation, fragmentation, rejection, and separation all shaped his work.